-Status of this Memo
+Status of This Memo

-This Internet-Draft is submitted to IETF in full conformance with the provisions of BCP 78 and BCP 79.
+This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.

-Internet-Drafts are working documents of the Internet Engineering Task Force (IETF), its areas, and its working groups.
+Internet-Drafts are working documents of the Internet Engineering Task Force (IETF).
 Note that other groups may also distribute working documents as Internet-Drafts.
+The list of current Internet-Drafts is at https://datatracker.ietf.org/drafts/current/.